masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

 <br/><br/>
 * Health checks in ALB happens at target-group level
 <br/><br/>
 * The backend servers (EC2 instances) running behind the ALB don't have access to the client IP.
-But they can be found in the headers of the HTTP request
+But they can be found in the headers of the HTTP request (from the ALB to the machine)
     * `X-forwarded-for` contains client IP
     * `X-forwarded-port` contains the port
     * `X-forwarded-proto` contains the protocol